rhdhorchestrator/rhdhorchestrator.github.io/content/blog/hacking-build-process.md

 We're working with a [repository](https://github.com/masayag/poc-kafka-logic-operator) that contains an issue with the standard workflow build script described in our [previous post](./building-and-deploying-workflows.md).
 When running the script, you'll encounter [an error](https://github.com/apache/incubator-kie-tools/issues/3084) - the manifests can't be generated due to an incompatible workflow spec, specifically with the `eventRef` element.

 Interestingly, if you run the workflow using `mvn clean quarkus:dev`, it starts successfully.
 This reveals a discrepancy between:
 - The sonataflow-runtimes library that runs the workflow
 - The spec definition used by the kn-workflow v1.35 tool to generate manifests

 Instead of using the standard script, we'll explore a workaround to deploy the [lock-flow workflow](https://github.com/masayag/poc-kafka-logic-operator/blob/main/callback-flow/src/main/resources/lock.sw.yaml) to an OCP cluster using the gitops profile.

+## Prerequisites
+- Have kn-workflow CLI installed with a fix from [this repository](https://github.com/rhdhorchestrator/orchestrator-demo/releases/tag/v1.36-kn-workflow) or from [official link](https://mirror.openshift.com/pub/cgw/serverless-logic/latest/) when v1.36 is available.
+- Have a kafka cluster running on an OCP cluster
+- Have RHDH and the orchestrator installed

 ## Generating Manifests with the kn-workflow CLI

 The [kn-workflow CLI](https://mirror.openshift.com/pub/cgw/serverless-logic/latest/) serves multiple purposes in development, testing, and deployment.
 For our needs, we'll use it solely to generate Kubernetes manifests.

-> **Note:** The current latest version (v1.35) has a bug that affects manifest generation.
-We'll use an enhanced version from [this repository](https://github.com/rhdhorchestrator/orchestrator-demo/releases/tag/v1.36-kn-workflow) that includes a fix.

-First, download the kn-workflow CLI and add it to your `$PATH`.
-Then generate the manifests:
+To generate the manifests run:

 ```bash
 TARGET_IMAGE=<image:tag> # e.g. quay.io/orchestrator/demo-poc-kafka-logic:latest